Azure/acr/samples/dotnetcore/image-transfer/DotNetTransfer/README.md

     "Options": []
 ```

+Where `KeyVaultUri` is the key vault SAS secret uri and `ContainerUri` is the storage container uri. `PipelineName` is the name you choose for the exportPipeline or importPipeline resources.
 For more info on `Options` please refer to [Export options](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-transfer-images#export-options) and [Import options](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-transfer-images#import-options).

-* If you intent to run the exportPipeline created in this sample, please fill out the following section of appsettings.json
+* If you intend to run the exportPipeline created in this sample, please fill out the following section of appsettings.json:

 ```
 "ExportPipelineRun": {